2021-22 CX-9 Achieves "Good" Score and Highest Rating in New, Tougher IIHS Side Impact Test

 "Our research has led us to thoughtfully consider the body structure of our vehicles, creating the robust designs we have on the road today," said Mazda Manager of Vehicle Safety Compliance, Planning, & Development Jennifer Morrison.
 "We are proud to offer our consumers the highest level of protection in the event of a crash."

 Mazda is proud to add this top achievement to our list of accolades from IIHS, including all-tested Mazda vehicles earning the IIHS 2022 TOP SAFETY PICK+, the highest award in safety.
-These vehicles include the Mazda3 Sedan and Hatchback, Mazda6, CX-3, CX-30, CX-5, and CX-9.
+When equipped with optional front crash prevention technology, the 2022 Mazda3, Mazda3 Sport, and CX-30 all receive the highest safety designation available from IIHS.
+The 2022 CX-5 and CX-9 also receive the Institute's top award with standard equipment.

 The IIHS is an independent, non-governmental safety-testing organization, funded by the insurance industry.
 For more information, visit https://www.iihs.org/ratings/top-safety-picks.